Join a community of professional caregivers learning how to treat depression in a group format!

 At the end of the course, complete the evaluation form and take the completion quiz to receive a certificate for up to 12 CE credits.
 Changeways Clinic, the operator of PsychologySalon, is approved by the Canadian Psychological Association to offer continuing education for psychologists.
 Changeways Clinic maintains responsibility for the program.

 A Note Regarding CPA Approval: The Canadian Psychological Association's approval of an individual, group, or organization as a CE Sponsor or Provider is restricted to the activities described in the approved application or annual report form.
 The CPA’s approval does not extend to any other CE activity the Sponsor or Provider might offer.
 In granting its approval, the CPA assumes no legal or financial obligations to Sponsors, Providers, or to those individuals who might participate in a Sponsor or Provider’s CE activities or programs.
 Further, responsibility for the content, provision, and delivery of any CE activity approved by the CPA remains that of the CE Sponsor or Provider.
 The CPA disclaims all legal liability associated with the content, provision, and delivery of the approved CE activity.
+This program adheres to the ethical standards of the Canadian Code of Ethics for Psychologists.

 Randy Paterson is the Director of Changeways Clinic, a private mental health center, and author of How to be Miserable, The Assertiveness Workbook, Private Practice Made Simple, and Your Depression Map.
 He is also the lead author of the Changeways Core Program, one of the world's most widely used group therapy treatment protocols for depression.
 He presents workshops for professional mental health providers across Canada and internationally.